e-apprentice/Universal_Turing_Machine/README.md

 # Universal_Turing_Machine
-The implemntation of a Universal Turing Machine
+The implementation of a Universal Turing Machine